DFE-Digital/architecture/capability/architecture-capability-framework.md

 # Architecture Capability Framework

-(Note - this page is being drafted, but we wanted to share the information we'd gathered as soon as it was available.
+> This page is being drafted, but we wanted to share the information we'd gathered as soon as it was available.
 If you have any comments, please contact the [architecture profession](mailto:architecture.profession@education.gov.uk))

 ## Purpose
 This framework provides an outline of the roles, skills and experience that architects working within DfE have or would like to build.